-3 Unlike the MMPA's analogous provision for incidental take of marine mammals, the language of the ESA in section 16 U.S.C. §1539(a)(1)(B) does not limit its availability solely to U.S. citizens.
+6 Unlike the MMPA's analogous provision for incidental take of marine mammals, section 1539(a)(1)(B) does not limit its availability solely to U.S. citizens.

-4 "Scientific purposes" is not defined in the statute or implementing regulations of the National Marine Fisheries Service.
+7 "Scientific purposes" is not defined in the statute or implementing regulations of the National Marine Fisheries Service.
 50 C.F.R. §222.308(b) sets forth the application requirements, which include a description of the project or program, including any formal research proposal.
-Issuance criteria to be considered under the regulation include whether the permit would further a bona
+Issuance criteria to be considered under the regulation include whether the permit would further a bona fide and necessary or desirable scientific purpose or enhance the propagation or survival of the endangered species, taking into account the benefits anticipated to be derived on behalf of the endangered species.
+50 C.F.R. §222.308(c).